DineshMahendran-2001/Instagram-loginpage/README.md

 # Features
 - Static Design: The project replicates the look and feel of the Instagram login page.
-- Responsive Layout: The design adapts to different screen sizes, ensuring a seamless experience on both desktop and mobile devices.
 - User Interface Elements: Includes input fields for username and password, along with the Instagram logo and login button.

 # Technologies Used